projetmbc-tools/for-dev/src2prod/README.md

   1. `usegit = True` also indicates to update the `texiteasy` folder only if some changes have been made on some kept `files` in the `src` folder.

-  1. `usegit = False` imply to always update the `texiteasy` folder.
+  1. `usegit = False` implies to always update the `texiteasy` folder.
 This the default behavior.

   1. Errors and warnings are printed in the terminal and written verbosely in the file `TeXitEasy.src2prod.log`.